hunter-richardson/my-config/README.md

 - Installation instructions (i.e., [what you're reading now](README.md))
 ---
 ## But first
 I like having my non-root userspace (i.e., `/home/*`) mounted onto a separate disk.
 So far, [Ubuntu](https://ubuntu.com) has labeled this disk `/dev/sdb`.
 Getting `/home` mounted is a pain, but seeing as I've had to do it a few times, I think I've got it down.
 The script [rehome](rehome) will perform this action.
+Run this only once per installation.
     ```shell
        source /path/to/repo/rehome
     ```